December 21, 2024

 Indonesia

-Here’s How 10 Apac Markets Are Approaching Crypto Regulation
+Here’s How 10 APAC Markets Are Approaching Crypto Regulation

 At the start of 2023, Indonesia initiated a comprehensive reform of its financial sector with the introduction of an omnibus bill.
 This bill, among other changes, entails the transfer of regulatory authority for cryptocurrencies from Bappebti, the commodities regulator, to OJK, the securities regulatory body.
 This transition is currently in progress.